Updated May 28, 2022

 The world hasn’t figured out yet that John Maynard Keynes’ policies are flawed and dangerous.

 Commodities are in the next leg of their long-term bull market starting in 2009.
-The action will be a reaction to the 2008 crash who caused SUPPLY destruction.
+The action will be a reaction to the 2008 crash that caused SUPPLY destruction.

 Commodities such as oil, grains, precious metals, etc. had a great up leg in early 2008 and then had a brutal correction during the second half.
 Although much of it is attributed to deflation and “demand destruction”, these conditions are short-lived.
 Two basic reasons; shortages (supply destruction) and rising inflation.
 Since government policymakers will make every effort to avert an economic contraction, they will flood the economy with inflation and renewed government spending.
 Economic policy decision-makers at the federal level think that “increased consumption” is the key to economic growth because they are influenced by the Keynesian school of economics.
 The bottom line is that conditions are ripe for commodities to resume their bull market and reach new highs during 2009-2010.
 As an offshoot of this, you will also see conflicts across the globe tied to natural resources as countries with growing populations need more food, water, energy, etc.